zhubao315/learn-agentic-ai/01_openai_agents/17_daca_local_dev/17_relational_sqlmodel/readme.md

 ---

 This tutorial successfully integrates SQLModel with Dapr and CockroachDB Serverless, providing a robust foundation for relational data management in a distributed application.
-Would you like to proceed with the deployment to Kubernetes, or explore additional features like advanced querying with SQLModel?